Monday 31 August 2015

 Daring to chart an uncertain course

-I wanted to be less dependent on the fortunes of others in making my own career …” This is a profound sense of independence that is incumbent on people at the beginning of their careers to comprehend.
-There is a need to understand and appreciate where your career is going, how it is developing and who it might be dependent on.
+I wanted to be less dependent on the fortunes of others in making my own career …” This profound sense of independence is incumbent on people at the beginning of their careers to comprehend.
+You need to understand and appreciate where your career is going, how it develops and who it might depend on.

-The fact is, many for their skills and ability find themselves in positions of privilege and opportunity that they somewhat forget that situations and circumstances might be ephemeral.
+Many for their skills and ability find themselves in positions of privilege and opportunity that they somewhat forget that situations and circumstances might be ephemeral or transient, they get comfortable.

-I remember a younger friend who at 29 was about to be made a partner in a global consulting firm, that probably was the ambition of the majority, the pinnacle of achievement for others at which their life’s achievements would have been fulfilled.
-My friend thought at that age, that kind of position with its opportunities will create a limiting perspective on his broader career, so he left the firm and embarked on an exciting middle-management career in a number of global firms.
+I remember a younger friend who at 29 was about to be made a partner in a global consulting firm, probably the ambition of a majority, it represents the pinnacle of achievement for some, a fulfilment reckoning of accomplishment and achievement.
+My friend thought at that age, that becoming a partner with its opportunities would create a limiting perspective on his broader career, so he left the firm and embarked on an exciting middle-management career at other global firms.

 With politics, nothing is certain either

-With politics, there is even less certainty, you position is as the pleasure of the chief and you can be dismissed on a whim.
-When your principal finishes their tenure you will probably be out of work at the same time.
-The prompt recognition of this can be the saviour towards a more fulfilling career.
+With politics, there is even less certainty, your position is at the pleasure of the chief or patron, and you can be dismissed on a whim.
+When your principal ends their tenure you will likely be out of work too.
+Recognising this tenuous relationship can be the saviour towards a more fulfilling career.

-I began my foray into self-employment and consultancy in Nigeria after a year of being fully employed wading into the uncertainty of the market, but assured by the certainty of my skills and knowledge that I could not only dictate my terms, but also reap huge rewards for choosing to be different.
+I began my foray into self-employment and consultancy in Nigeria after a year of being fully employed and wading into the uncertainty of the market but assured by the certainty of my skills and knowledge that I could not only dictate my terms but also reap huge rewards for choosing to be different.

 This has served me well since July 1995 when I first went contracting in the UK, but for a 2-year stint of full employment in the Netherlands and when I had cancer through treatment and recuperation.